A treatment specifically for OIC

 Relistor should be taken at least 30 minutes before eating your first meal of the day.
 Do not eat food right before taking Relistor.

-Take Relistor with a cup of water.
+Take Relistor with water.

 Relistor subcutaneous injection should be taken as directed by your healthcare provider and should be kept at room temperature.

 Relistor injection is injected under the skin of the upper arm, stomach-area (abdomen), or thigh.
 Do not inject at the same spot each time (rotate injection sites).
+Please see the Instructions for Use included in the accompanying full Prescribing Information.

 For adult OIC patients with long-lasting (chronic) non-cancer pain